Sapa

 • Engage with locals respectfully, showing interest in their culture and way of life.

-Common Questions about Sapa
+Common questions about Sapa

 Even though Sapa is little more than a village, it’s extremely popular with tourists and has plenty of accommodations, from eco-friendly retreats to 5-star resorts.
 You can browse the very best options in our Sapa Hotel Guide.